 This is where past practices make change difficult - many tenants have enjoyed relatively large plots since before the involvement of the Town Council and are unwilling to give them up.
 We do try to encourage those who find it difficult to cultivate large plots to reduce their size and this has led to a small number of additional plots.
 New applicants are now only allocated plots equating to a maximum of five square rods - please note that plot sizes are approximate as they are based on the information provided by St Edmundsbury Borough Council at the time the Town Council took over the management of the allotments from it - inevitably over the years plot boundaries will have moved in one direction or another.

 “Why do some non-residents of the town have an allotment?”

 When the Council took over the allotments from St Edmundsbury Borough Council on 01 April 2006, existing tenants who on that date did not live in Bury St Edmunds were allowed to remain as tenants within the other terms of their tenancy agreements.
 Except for these few people, the allotment tenancy conditions require that "during the continuation of the tenancy the tenant shall continue to be resident in the parish of Bury St Edmunds".

 “How much does an allotment cost?

-From 01 April 2017 the cost per square rod (approximately 25 square metres) on all sites except Barn Lane will increase to £9.20 which means that an average plot on the sites with a water supply (all except Barn Lane) will cost £46 per annum.
-Putting this into context, it is an outlay of £3.83 per month which probably puts it at the cheaper end of leisure and recreation.
-From 01 April 2018 the cost per square rod on all sites except Barn Lane will increase to £9.50.
+From 01 April 2018 the cost per square rod (approximately 25 square metres) on all sites except Barn Lane is £9.50 which means that an average plot on the sites with a water supply (all except Barn Lane) costs £47.50 per annum.
+Putting this into context, it is an outlay of £3.96 per month which probably puts it at the cheaper end of leisure and recreation.
+From 01 April 2019 the cost per square rod on all sites will remain unchanged at £9.50.